carlox97/Fix-your-Cue-Sheet/README.md

 ## Note on text encoding and binary
 Maybe last time you were in Thailand you decided to rip a disc with EAC and the generated cue and audio file have some weird characters in them.
 This is where the binary version of the last two tools could come in handy.
 Use them if you are having problems with the non-binary ones.

-## Usage
-Install python: be sure to check *add to PATH* during the installation, then open windows terminal and type (for example)

-    python path\to\cue_conflict_folder.py

-I use these tools on windows, hence the path has to be specified with  double escapes

-> C:\\\Users\\\Whatever

-The path is specified inside each .py file, so you have to manually edit for the tool you plan to use.
-You can easily do that by opening any of th eincluded files with your favorite text editor and modify the following line (which is present in all the files)

-    for root, dirs, files in os.walk('G:\\'):

 ## Be careful!
 I know how painful it is to lose precious data, so be careful if you use the FILE_fixer.py tool.
 After you run it once, look carefully at the output and verify that everything is ok with the replaced cue files, restore them to their original if necessary and manually fix them.